root-project/web/manual/object_ownership/index.md

 }
 {% endhighlight %}

-In the following example, the canvas shows the histogram beause the {% include ref class="TH1F" %} histogram is created before the {% include ref class="TFile" %} is opened; the `TFile` does not own it.
+In the following example, the canvas shows the histogram because the {% include ref class="TH1F" %} histogram is created before the {% include ref class="TFile" %} is opened; the `TFile` does not own it.

 {% highlight C++ %}
 void ownership() {